Mr Matthew Avery

-Blisland CP School is a wonderful, small school, nestled on a hill overlooking fields and woodland on the banks of a beautiful river, and I am the lucky person who gets to work with all the fantastic pupils and staff here!
+Blisland Primary Academy is a wonderful, small school, nestled on a hill overlooking fields and woodland on the banks of a beautiful river, and I am the lucky person who gets to work with all the fantastic pupils and staff here!
+I have been teaching for over 13-years and have worked at a leadership level for the past 3-years.
+Over my career I have taught in Devon and Cornwall.
+I have taught in big schools, intermediate and small schools: joining the Blisland Community is something I am very much looking forward to.

 I began my career in education almost 12 years ago, when I was employed as a TA.
 Over the years, I have worked in all the year groups but in the past six years, I have worked in classes across Key Stage 2.